-Cut-outs in these panels totalling 35000mm2 per side will be permitted for fitting around side impact structures, the survival cell openings described in article 15.4.2c) and essential fixings.
+Cut-outs in these panels totalling 15000mm2 per side will be permitted for fitting around side impact structures, the survival cell openings described in Article 15.4.2c) and essential fixings.

-15.4.10 Once the requirements of Articles 15.4.3, 15.4.8, 15.4.9 15.5.1, 15.5.2, 15.5.4, 15.5.5, 16.1, 16.2, 16.3, 16.4, 17.1, 17.2, 17.3, 18.1, 18.2, 18.3, 18.5, 18.5, 18.6, 18.7, 18.9 and 18.11 have been met one further panel, which may be made in a maximum of three parts must then be permanently attached to the survival cell with an FIA-approved adhesive which has been applied over its entire surface including all overlapping joints.
+15.4.11 Once the requirements of Articles 15.4.3, 15.4.4, 15.4.9 and 15.4.10 have been met one further panel, which may be made in a maximum of three parts must then be permanently attached to the survival cell with an FIA-approved manufacturing method.
+In case an FIA-approved adhesive is used, it has to applied over its entire surface including all overlapping joints.

-The panel must comply with the precise lay-up instructions which could be found in the Appendix to the Technical Regulations or a representative panel of the same specification must pass pass a strength test.
+The panel must comply with the precise lay-up instructions which could be found in the Appendix to the Technical Regulations or a representative panel of the same specification must pass a strength test.
 Details of the test procedure may be found in the Appendix to the Technical Regulations.